This is a sponsored post in partnership with Kaiser Permanente.

 I am officially on my fourth week of my birth control pack, and I’m not really looking forward to starting them up again next week.
-If you’re also in the midsts of choosing the right birth control for you, then the birth control overview below might come in handy.
+If you’re also in the midsts of choosing the right birth control for you or have questions on how to get birth control at Kaiser, then the birth control overview below might come in handy.
 After all, we don’t want to pull and forget to pray (a little TMI, but isn’t this whole post too though?).

 p.s.
 Join the Facebook convo on birth control and tell us which birth control method you prefer.
 Nothing like a littler sisterhood talk in a safe space.

-Birth control is so overwhelming and I really don’t want to read a thousand articles on all the differences, so I jumped on a call with Dr. Neelu Arora from Kaiser Permanente Orange County so I could ask all my questions and round them up for you.
+Birth control is so overwhelming and I really don’t want to read a thousand articles on all the differences, so I jumped on a call with Dr. Neelu Arora from Kaiser Permanente Orange County so I could ask all my questions including how to get birth control at Kaiser, and round them up for you.
 If you find it helpful, I’d love it if you were to leave a comment or share the post.

 If you decide to get on the pill on your next doctor visit, it will be as simple as filling the prescription and setting a daily timer to take the pill.
 Of course, the pills take a little bit of time for our bodies to adjust so you may have some symptoms that you’ll have to deal with for a while.
 Dr. Neelu Arora suggests that patients try the pills for at least three months before moving on to another method, and if you’re a teen who has heavier periods, this is the birth control method that the doctor is most likely to prescribe because it helps to decrease heavy periods.